Be a part of the solution to the pilot shortage and set yourself up for the career of your dreams.

-As a First Officer for regional airlines, you can make up to $50,000 in your first year salary and enjoy additional bonuses and benefits.
+As a First Officer for regional airlines, you can make up to $50,000 in your first year salary and enjoy additional benefits.
 You will probably also provide services for major airlines.
 For example, as a First Officer for SkyWest, you may be servicing a Delta flight.

 Explore More Information